AdamDunlop/instagrid/README.md

 Summary

-I created an App that is populates the 'grid' with photos searching the Instagram API.
-Displaying the image results, username, likes and comments for a more user-friendly experience.
+I created an App that populates the 'grid' with instagram photos using the Instagram API.
+It displays the image results, username, likes and comments for a more user-friendly experience.
 Ultimately the goal was to learn how to use Ajax to retrieve JSON photo objects and uplifting the UI with Javascript and jQuery.

 Tools Used